 The bearings are durable and the construction bombproof so you can enjoy long service from a top notch pedal used by some seriously hardcore professional shredders.

-If you want to save some weight but not your money, a version with titanium axles and a magnesium body is available.
 If your looking for the best flat MTB pedal, the DMR Vaults are it!

 The body of the Atlas is not the biggest but will fit most people.
 Looking at the pins, they are shorter than those found on other pedals but combined with the slim and concave platform, there is still plenty of grip available.